-Jerusalem, Netanya, Holon, and many other cities boast thriving urban nature sites.
-We only need to cross the road to immediately lose ourselves in a colorful, shady environment.
+Jerusalem, Netanya, Holon, and many other cities boast thriving urban nature.
+We need only cross the road to immediately lose ourselves in a colorful, shady environment.

-So that we can have more sites of nature in the city, we need to go out into the field, mark the sites with wild animals and plants, and avoid building houses and roads that will destroy them.
+If we want more nature in our urban environments, we need to go out into the fields, identify sites with wild animals and plants, and then avoid building houses and roads that will destroy these places.

 In the past, it was thought that nature exists only in the wild landscapes of the mountains and deserts.
 In recent years, we have come to understand that cities also have unique wild animals and plants; therefore, the effort to protect nature also includes cities.

-The neighbors around Gazelle Valley in Jerusalem prevented the construction of roads and houses in the small habitat near their homes.
-Thus, a wonderful nature site was created among intersections and interchanges, attracting all of the city’s residents.
+Residents from Gazelle Valley in Jerusalem prevented the construction of roads and houses in the small natural habitats surrounding their towns.
+Thus, a wonderful natural site was salvaged among the intersections and interchanges, enabling the area’s residents to enjoy nature near their homes.

 Gazelles in Gazelle Valley in Jerusalem.
 Photo: Dov Greenblatt